BillyGeros94/movie-recommendation-system/README.md

 **Item-Based Collaborative Filtering** computes similarity between items based on how users have co-rated them.
 For a target user-item pair the model retrieves items the user has already rated, computes cosine similarity between those and the target item, and produces a prediction as the target item's mean rating adjusted by the similarity-weighted average of the user's mean-centred ratings on similar items.

-**UV Decomposition (Matrix Factorisation)** factorises the rating matrix into a user factor matrix P and an item factor matrix Q, each with 15 latent dimensions.
-Predicted ratings are dot products of the corresponding factor vectors.
-Both matrices are learned via mini-batch SGD with L2 regularisation, shuffling the data each epoch, with gradient clipping for stability.
-Training runs up to 50 epochs with early stopping when observed MSE falls below 0.60.
+**UV Decomposition (Matrix Factorisation)** factorises the rating matrix into a user factor matrix P and an item factor matrix Q, each with 50 latent dimensions.
+Predicted ratings are computed as μ + b_u + b_i + P·Q, augmenting the dot product with global, user, and item bias terms to explicitly separate popularity signal from latent preference structure.
+All parameters are learned jointly via mini-batch SGD with L2 regularisation, shuffling the data each epoch, with gradient clipping for stability.
+Training runs up to 50 epochs with early stopping when observed MSE falls below 0.55.

 ---